wkdtjrrb/Paper_study/word2vec.md

 - hidden layer: used to compute probability distribution over all the words in vocabulary
 - output layer: dimensionality V

-1-of-V coding: one hot encoding
+- 1-of-V coding: one hot encoding
-N: the total number of words
+- N: the total number of words
-D: dimension of word embeddings: specific meaning per each dimension, similar meanings are mapped nearby
+- D: dimension of word embeddings: specific meaning per each dimension, similar meanings are - mapped nearby
-H: hidden layer size
+- H: hidden layer size
+-> Q = (N * D) + (N * D * H) + (H * V) (dominating term: H * V)

+- the computational complexity reduction
+- 1. hierarchical version of softmax: frequency of words works for obtaning classes in NN
+  2. avoiding normalized representations of vocabulary -> most of the computational complexity is caused by N * D * H
+- limitation: need to specify the context length
+-
+### 2. Recurrent Neural Net Language Model(RMNLM)
+-